 Charles Proxy is a great tool.
 There are significant differences between Traffic Parrot and Charles Proxy, though.

-Traffic Parrot supports multiple protocols, not only HTTP(s) but also JMS and IBM® Websphere MQ
+Traffic Parrot supports multiple protocols, not only HTTP(s) but also JMS and IBM® Websphere MQ, File transfers and gRPC

 Traffic Parrot is scriptable and programmable.
 It is a complete service virtualization and API mocking platform with many extensions available.